 Class 10 Social Science syllabus is mainly constituted of four major disciplines, i.e. History, Geography, Political Science and Economics.
-These subject areas impart students with the knowledge of the world in different contexts, from the physical world to our historical past and how the society functions in the economical and political context.
-While studying class 10 economics, you will come across an interesting chapter titled Money and Credit which explore the key features of these two concepts.
-If you are looking for the summary of this chapter, this blog brings you Money and Credit Class 10 notes covering all the essential topics and pointers explained in this unit.
+These subject areas impart students with knowledge of the world in different contexts, from the physical world to our historical past and how society functions in the economic and political context.
+While studying class 10 economics, you will come across an interesting chapter titled Money and Credit which explores the key features of these two concepts.
+If you are looking for a summary of this chapter, this blog brings you Money and Credit Class 10 notes covering all the essential topics and pointers explained in this unit.

 This Blog Includes: